Move Over Probiotics

 “Probiotics are believed to prevent bacterial translocation by stabilizing the intestinal barrier and stimulating proliferation of the intestinal epithelium, mucus secretion, and motility"

-HIGHLY LIKELY… After applying consistent Microbiome (gut health) food and lifestyle interventions but still having health complications/issues then a specific species and strain with clinical evidence showing its efficacy can highly likely (with consistent use) have a very positive effect on certain health conditions.
+If after applying consistent Microbiome (gut health) food and lifestyle interventions and you’re still having health issues then a specific probiotic species and strain, with clinical evidence showing its efficacy, can highly likely (with consistent use) have a very positive effect.
 Note: the ones you get from the pharmacy/health store/chemist do NOT fit this criteria.

 You need to take a Probiotic according to the genus, species, strain that has been clinically proven to be beneficial for your condition.
 For example… the beneficial bacterial (probiotic) species and strain needed for Irritable Bowel Syndrome (IBS) is completely different to the beneficial bacterial (probiotic) species and strain needed to treat Eczema; and is completely different to the beneficial bacterial (probiotic) species and strain needed to treat Rheumatoid Arthritis; and is completely different to the beneficial bacterial (probiotic) species and strain needed to treat Anxiety and Depression.
 And so forth…